Yousef-Abu-Qatrieh/java-fundamentals/README.md

 # CalculateAvg
 is method that calculate the average of array elements.
 # ArrayofArrays
 is method that return the smallest avg of array from 2d array.
+# Analyzing Weather Data
+a method that Iterate through all of the data to find the min and max values.
+Use a HashSet of type Integer to keep track of all the unique temperatures seen.
+Finally, iterate from the min temp to the max temp and create a String containing any temperature not seen during the month.
+Return that String.

+# Tallying Election
+a function called tally that accepts a List of Strings representing votes and returns one string to show what got the most votes.